ryx/datalayer.js/extensions/annotations/README.md

 Official datalayer.js core extension that allows to create datalayer events for common user interactions (click/focus/view) using a semantic annotation syntax.

 ## Info
-This extension provides a simplified automation mechanism called "event annotations" that can be used for common event handling scenarios (e.g. click, focus, view).
+This extension provides so called "event annotations" that greatly simplify the vast majority of event handling scenarios (e.g. click, focus, view).
 Such annotations are simply defined using a `data-dtlr-event-*` attribute in the markup and can be applied to any element in the DOM.
 Elements with such annotation get automatically attached with the respective event handlers.
-Besides the obvious simplicity, this approach has also the great benefit of being semantically explicit.
-Additonally, it reduces the necessary Javascript glue code required when using the datalayer.js API directly.
+Besides the obvious simplicity, this approach has the advantage of being semantically explicit.
+Additionally, it reduces the necessary Javascript glue code required when using the datalayer.js API directly.

 ## Usage
 First enable the extension in your code, then use event annotations anywhere to easily broadcast datalayer events without setting up additional script logic.